Clinical Psychology and Psychotherapy

 In my work with clients, I offer a compassionate and non-judgemental space

-to gain an understanding of these experiences, symptoms and a deeper experience of the relationship with the self and others.
-We also look at the barriers (in other words our defences) that might be standing in the way of expressing ourselves.
-Some of these barriers may be sensitivities to rejection, criticism or feeling unsafe with others.
-I feel passionate about working towards understanding your sensitivity, developing healthier ways of coping when life throws its challenges and working with clients in facilitating the emergence of the real self.
+to gain an understanding of these experiences, symptoms and the relationship with the self and others.
+We also look at the barriers (our defences) that might be standing in the way of expressing ourselves.
+During the process we also hope to uncover your core sensitivity.
+I feel passionate about working towards understanding your inner experiences and developing healthier ways of coping when life throws its challenges.
+Most of all, my passion sits in working with clients to facilitate the emergence of their real self.

-My primary approach is psychodynamic and psychoanalytic psychotherapy, with a trauma informed lens.
+My primary approach is psychodynamic and psychoanalytic psychotherapy, informed by attachment theory, neurobiology and trauma.
 I specifically draw from the Masterson model which aims to help clients connect with their real selves, which may have become suppressed in response to less than ideal childhood experiences, trauma or other life stressors/losses.

 I am also trained in various shorter-term modalities such as mindfulness-based interventions and cognitive-behavioural therapy, which may be integrated depending on the client's needs.